TCLResearchEurope/ptdeco/README.md

 **falor** method does not require pretraining.
 Model decomposition lasts < 1 GPU hour (depending on model size and parameters).
 It can decompose linear layers and 1x1 convolutions.

+**dwain** method does not require pretraining.
+It can decompose linear layers.

 ## Installation